decred/dcrdex/docs/wiki/DEX-Trading-Account-Management.md

    placing orders is an anti-spam mechanism to combat disruptive behavior like backing out on swaps.

-5. If you already created the selected asset wallet, you'll **skip this step**.
+4. If you already created the selected asset wallet, you'll **skip this step**.
    Choose the type of wallet to use.
 In this screenshot, we choose a native BTC wallet and click "Create!".
 The wallet will begin to synchronize with the asset's network.

    <img src="images/create-btc.png" width="360">

-   NOTE: This is your own **self-hosted** wallet.
-The wallet's address keys are derived from the DEX application's "seed", which you may backup from the Settings page at any time.
-Further, no central wallet backend service is involved, only the nodes on the coin's decentralized network.

-6. The next form will show you synchronization progress, and give you the deposit address for your wallet and the minimum amount you should deposit to be able to create your first bond in the next step, which is required to place orders. **This is your wallet**, so deposit as much as you like!
+5. The next form will show you synchronization progress, and give you the deposit address for your wallet and the minimum amount you should deposit to be able to create your first bond in the next step, which is required to place orders.
 After sending to your address, the transaction **must confirm** (i.e. be mined in a block) before the form will update your balance.
 This form will be skipped if the wallet is already funded and synchronized.

    <img src="images/sync-fund-btc.png" width="360">

-   **IMPORTANT**: This is your own local wallet, and you can send as much as you like to it since *only* the amount required for the bond will be spent in the next step.
+   **IMPORTANT**: This is your own wallet, and you can send as much as you like to it since *only* the amount required for the bond will be spent in the next step.
 The remaining amount, minus a small reserve for future bond transactions, will be in your available balance.
 For example, you can send